Revision map

 Day 7: Retest

-Redo similar questions without notes.
-If the same mistake appears again, the topic is not secure yet.
+Redo similar questions without notes or prompts.
+If the same mistake appears, the topic is not yet secure and needs another repair cycle before the next paper.

 Step 6